 - Hood River city council approves Walmart expansion by 5-2 vote

-- Walmart expansion approval moves on
+- Walmart addresses expansion opposition

 - Walmart case goes to LUBA